 The company is in the midst of developing mobile solutions in support of cutting budgetary costs, such as the MN Report Card, which provides school performance data to teachers, parents, and students by leveraging a mobile-device capable platform.
 Earlier this year, the state experienced major pain points relating to internet health exchange reporting tools after identifying almost 400 defects with the MNsure website.
 Many believe that the issues relating to the system’s malfunctioning reporting tools could lead to difficulty implementing future solutions.

 Kindred Healthcare (Louisville, KY) has appointed Charles Lebo to Vice President & Chief Information Security Officer.
 Prior to joining the company he served as Senior Director & Security Officer at Tenet Health.
 Kindred Healthcare recently announced that they have acquired Centerre Healthcare Corporation for $195 million, indicating that the company is experiencing a period of positive growth.
 With the company’s recent purchase, sources have indicated that they will be heavily focused in the coming year in centralizing their approach to IT services.

 Research shows that the first seller in the door wins the business over 60% of the time.
-Don’t waste time; subscribe to receive Triggers in your inbox weekly, and leverage this actionable intelligence so you can be that first seller!
+Don’t waste time; subscribe to receive Scoops in your inbox weekly, and leverage this actionable intelligence so you can be that first seller!

 You might also be interested in:

 - Understanding new strategies on How to Target the C-Level Executive